 The principles for incorporating these new approaches integrating in silico, in chemico, and in vitro approaches into risk assessments for cosmetic ingredients, so called ‘Next Generation Risk Assessment’ has been the subject of a task force consisting of scientists from both regulatory authorities and the cosmetics industry in the International Cooperation on Cosmetics Regulation (ICCR).

 To date, the personal care products industry has spent hundreds of millions of dollars on the development of scientifically valid alternatives to animal testing.
-We remain committed to continuing this search and are working diligently to promote the acceptance of such alternatives by regulatory bodies around the world.
+We remain committed to continuing this search and are working diligently to promote the acceptance of alternative methods and approaches by regulatory bodies around the world.

 While there has been tremendous progress, alternatives are not yet available for all types of safety testing.
 There is enormous difficulty in trying to mimic the complex interactions of the body's many different organs, tissues, and cells and how an outside substance may trigger an effect in an organism – or have no effect at all.

 Some cosmetics companies include promotional claims on their labeling or advertising materials that their products are “Cruelty-Free” or “Not Tested on Animals.”
 While there are no legal definitions for these terms in the U.S., companies are required to substantiate that a marketing claim is truthful and not misleading to consumers.
-In the EU, guidelines were established in the 2006 the Cosmetics Directive for the claim “not tested on animals.”
+In 2017, the EU established technical guidelines for related claims.

 Since its inception in 1989, China’s Cosmetic Hygiene Management Regulation has required animal testing on all imported cosmetics products.
-These tests are conducted in Chinese Government-owned labs as part of a larger process meant to validate product safety by Chinese standards.
+These tests are conducted in Chinese Government-owned labs as part of a larger process meant to validate product safety according to Chinese standards.

-Very recently, China has begun to allow certain products (manufactured in China) to forgo these required tests in favor of the safety assessment approach employed by global companies.
+Very recently, China has begun to allow certain products (“ordinary cosmetics” that are manufactured in China) to forgo these required tests in favor of the safety assessment approach employed by global companies.
 The global personal care products industry continues to work with the Chinese government to encourage acceptance of alternatives to animal testing for all products, whether imported or manufactured locally.

 In India, a national cosmetics animal testing ban was implemented in June 2014, and an import ban became effective in November 2014.